sorcerers/frontLib/README.md

 * jquery-extra.coffee: jQuery plugin, add some useful method (like `patch`, `delete`) for jquery.js
 * underscore-extra.coffee: Underscore plugin, add some useful method (like `arrayDel`, `split`, `in`) for underscore.js
 * handlebars-extra.coffee: Handlebars plugin, add some useful method (like `debugger`, `lengthGt`, `partial`, `exec`) for handlebars.js
+* angular-extra: Angular plugin, add some useful feature for angular.js